mail: Gordon@BigAppleJazz.com Phone/Text: (917) 863-7854 HOMEPAGE

 Harlem Juke Joint Tour

-The Big Apple Jazz Plaque Free Concert by Jimmy Heath and band
+Free Concert by Jimmy Heath

-Reference: “Dear Gordon, Thanks a million for the fabulous Harlem jazz experience you mastered so wonderfully!
+A Special Guest Review: “Dear Gordon, Thanks a million for the fabulous Harlem jazz experience you mastered so wonderfully!
 I wish all my colleagues from the UN could hear your charming stories and insights, or the fantastic jam sessions you gave us the chance to enjoy in some cool clubs.
 My stay in New York would have been much poorer without this tour!
 Thanks for opening my eyes to the places where I can have the most authentic and thrilling jazz experiences!!!
 I’ll be back!” ~ Ambassador Simona Miculescu,

 Permanent Representative of Romania to the UN